bkmi/non-bonded-periodic/README.md

 A Python package for non-bonded interactions in periodic systems.

-The method used to simulate the system is Markov Chain Montecarlo.
+The method used to simulate the system is Markov Chain Montecarlo (MCMC).
 Before the simulation starts, the system is optimized until its point of minimum energy.
 Then the simulation starts.
-INFORMATIONS ABOUT TIME STEPS, INFORMATION ABOUT TEMPERATURE.
+As the system is simulated through MCMC, it does not evolve in time, but just samples from a probability distribution.
+It is possible to simulate the system at a certain temparature.

-The energy is calculated using either Lennard Jones Potential, Ewald Summation or both.
+The energy is calculated using either Lennard-Jones Potential, Ewald Summation or both.
 There's the option to use neighbourlist techniques to cut the calculations.